GlobalFishingWatch/map-components/readme.md

-# GFW map components
+# ⚠️ LEGACY ⚠️ GFW map components

 [![npm version](https://badge.fury.io/js/%40globalfishingwatch%2Fmap-components.svg)](https://badge.fury.io/js/%40globalfishingwatch%2Fmap-components)

-Set of components used in global fishing watch map frontend.
+All components has been moved to a [monorepo](https://github.com/GlobalFishingWatch/frontend/tree/master/packages/ui-components) and are now available at @globalfishingwatch/ui-components.

+This repo only contains now legacy components used in data-portal and map-client

+- Timebar
+- MapModule

 ## Using the components

 Check out the [online documentation](http://globalfishingwatch.io/map-components/)

 ## Components structure

 ```
 component
 │   component.js    // Component logic